All Sessions

 *Building efficient footnote disclosures

 Perfect for financial professionals looking to save time, reduce errors, and produce consistent, audit-ready reports.
-Discover how attributes can transform your reporting workflow and eliminate hours of Excel manipulation.
+Discover how attributes can transform your reporting workflow and eliminate hours of Excel manipulation. *CPE Credit: Attendees can earn up to 1 CPE for this session.

 Speakers: Kierstin Sykes, Foundation Controller & Sr. Director Gift Fund Accounting, University of California San Diego